 Considering all these additional outgoings, it should come as no surprise that many have to resort to finding a payday lender that provides payday loans for architects as a way to cover their monthly expenditure.

 Conclusion – Architect Salary

 Underemployment has always been a problem for self-employed architects (sole principals).
-However, we have seeen a reduction in this phenomenon from 29% to 13%.
-This could reflect a growing sense of optimism in the construction industry.
-It could be because people are less likely to employ an architect when they feel that the additional 8%-15% fee is not worth it.
+However, the same RIBA journal article of 2015, saw a reduction in this phenomenon from 29% to 13%.
+This reflected a growing sense of optimism in the construction industry, which still exists today.
+Self employed architects often work on smaller projects, such as domestic houses and often face this problem as these projects do not always require an architect.
+People are less likely to employ an architect when they feel that the additional 8%-15% fee is not worth it.